lanl/LaGriT/docs/pages/docs/commands/SMOOTH.md

  a node's position is set to a randomly weighted average position of its neighbors.
 'Guards' keep the elements from inverting.

-`control` is a real number with a default = 0 which results in the standard smoothing scheme.
-Increasing control towards 1. causes the scheme to be progressively more controlled (moving the mesh less), until at control =1., there is no mesh movement.
+`control` (default 0 )  from standard smoothing scheme to 1 which causes the scheme to be progressively more controlled, at 1 there is no mesh movement.

 ## SYNTAX 2D and 3D <a name="2d3d"></a>